 This ones probably quite different from the first book on this list, but I’ve been wanting to read it for ages as well.
 I’ve seen it on various lists of books one must read in her twenties and I’m a sucker for lists like that.
 It’s about a woman (in her twenties!) who fears to lose herself due to her recent engagement and in consequence slowly loses her appetite.
 I’ve read Alias Grace by Margaret Atwood last year and really loved her style, so I’m curious about this one.

-The Uncommon Reader has been on all the bestseller lists a few years ago but I haven’t gotten round to read it yet.
-Since I’m on holiday in England now, I guess I couldn’t find a better fitting book than one about the Queen who frequents a bookshop, right?
+The Uncommon Reader has been on all the bestseller lists a few years ago.
+Still, I haven’t gotten round to read it yet.
+Since I’m on holiday in England at the moment, it’s finally time to read it.
+I mean, is there a better book to read than one about the Queen who frequents a bookshop?

-I try to read at least one real classic every season and this summer it’s Love in the Time of the Cholera.
-My mom told me I had to read this when it’s really really hot outside to be in the right mood, so it has to stay warm a few more weeks, maybe only so that I can finish this book.
-I don’t know much about it other than that it’s a tragic lovestory, but that’s all I want to know right now.
-Sometimes it’s the most fun to read books you don’t really know anything about, sometimes only the title, and then watch as the story unfolds.
+I try to read at least one real classic every season.
+This summer it’s Love in the Time of the Cholera.
+My mom told me I had to read this while it’s really hot outside to get in the right mood.
+Right now it’s really hot, so the timings perfect.
+I don’t know much about it other than that it’s a tragic lovestory.
+Sometimes it’s best to read books you don’t really know anything about, maybe only the title.
+This way you can watch as the story unfolds.

 Another book I am really curious about.
 It’s a social study by a white journalist back in the Fifties in the Deep South of America.
-He starts taking medication to darken his skin and thus exchanges his privileged life against the dangerous life of a black man in a racist society.
+He starts taking medication to darken his skin.
+Thus, he exchanges his privileged life as a white man with the danger of being black in a racist society.
 He doesn’t only change on the outside but also on the inside.
 I can’t wait to read it.